What to test and not to test by Mark Seemann

 If you have a defect in production, then reproduce that defect with one or more tests, even if the code in question is 'trivial'.
 Obviously, it wasn't trivial after all, if it caused a bug in production.

-When you're leaning something new, you're typically struggling with even the most basic concepts.
+When you're learning something new, you're typically struggling with even the most basic concepts.
 That's just how learning works.
 In that phase of learning, it often pays to follow explicit rules.
 A way to think about this is the Dreyfus model of skill acquisition.
 Once you gain some experience, you can start deviating from the rules.
 We could call this pragmatism.

 I often discuss TDD with people who plead for pragmatism.
 Those people have typically practised TDD for years, if not decades.
 So have I, and, believe it or not, I'm often quite pragmatic when I practice TDD 'for real'.
 This is, however, a prerogative of experience.